 What other disorders may share a common genetic vulnerability with the phenomenon in question?
 Is there a spectrum?

 Can a specific mode of inheritance be discerned?
 Most major psychiatric disorders now appear to be polygenic and multifactorial.

 A family study typically begins with a proband or initially ascertained patient, whose relatives are then studied.

 In adoption studies, the risk for the disorder may be evaluated in four groups of relatives: the adoptive and biological relatives of affected adoptees and the adoptive and biological relatives of control adoptees.
 If the disorder is heritable, one should find an increased risk among the biological relatives of affected subjects, compared to the other three groups of relatives.
 One can also compare risk for illness in adopted-away children of ill parents versus adopted-away children of well parents.

-Segregation analysis may be used to determine whether the pattern of illness in families is consistent with a specific mode of transmission (most useful for conditions in which a single gene accounts for a substantial portion of ...
+Segregation analysis may be used to determine whether the pattern of illness in families is consistent with a specific mode of transmission (most useful for conditions in which a single gene accounts for a substantial ...